 Main Tuning Dial.
 The main tuning or left-hand dial is operated by the TUNING control.
 This dial has four calibrated scales, one for each of the four frequency bands covered by the receiver.
-It also contains a hundredths scale, used with the unit scale on the MAIN TUNING knob, for accurately logging and relocating stations of special interest.
-The logging number is the logging number on the dial plus the number on the knob scale.
-For example; if the main tuning dial logging scale reads 12, and the MAIN TUNING control knob scale reads 25, the logging number is 1225.
-For normal tuning, the main tuning dial is set for the desired station frequency after the BAND-SPREAD control has been set fully counterclockwise (bandspread tuning capacitor set at minimum capacity).
+It also contains a 100-division logging scale for accurately logging and relocating stations of special interest.
+For normal tuning, the main tuning dial is set for the desired station frequency after the BANDSPREAD control has been set fully counterclockwise (bandspread tuning capacitor set at minimum capacity).